How should we respond to our disappointments?

 There is a root problem within anger that is often hidden: the problem of hatred.

-Anger and hatred, within the hearts of many, is a prevailing attitude within our culture.
-Such an attitude is a direct violation of the Scriptures:
+Anger and hatred, within the hearts of many, is a prevailing problem within our culture.
+Such a problem is a direct violation of the Scriptures:

-Without realizing it, we can behave toward others with hatred, hidden deep within our heart.
+Without realizing it, we can behave toward others with an intense hatred that is hiding deep within our heart.

 We are all capable of deceiving ourselves into thinking we have no hatred toward anyone.
 Yet we can probably think of a specific ‘someone’ who really irritates us, who we secretly hate, perhaps without recognizing it.

 If we are truly honest with ourselves, and examine our behaviour, we will see that hatred is the root cause of why we think and say and do certain things toward someone.

 Hatred within our heart can cause us to be impatient, demanding, and arrogant.
 Through our hatred we justify our behaviour and evil words as being the right response to offences.